MarkGiddings202/Unit-7-CarGrail/README.md

-# Unit-7-CarGrail
+# CarGrail

-CarGrail is a web application that proves its user with a variety of cars based on their budget.
+A car application, that will give a variety of suggestions based off of the budget you provide.
+We want you to be finanically prepared in finding the right car in your price range
+---

+Team:

+Product Manager/Developer: Mark Giddings

+Developer: Delvin Reyes

+Developer: Noel Fernandez

+Tech Stack:

+Frontend: HTML, CSS, JavaScript